 It was evident that youth have become articulate in discussing pollution concerns in a watershed context.
 A presentation at Unimontes involving two members from the B.R. team in Pirapora allowed for the opportunity to share experiences with university students.
 With many different experiences the youth have overcome much of their initial fears of speaking in public.
 They have gained confidence in their ability and have found their comfort zones in public speaking.
-This was evident in many situations outside of the presentations, such as approaching businesses for use of space, and in speaking to the visitors from other communities, and funders from the Banco do Brasil group.
+This was evident in many situations outside of the presentations, such as approaching businesses for use of space for the building of the model in B.R., and in speaking to the visitors from other communities, and funders from the Banco do Brasil group.